Justice Sustainable Development Strategy 2020 to 2023

 Achieving Justice Canada’s Sustainable Development Vision

-Justice Canada’s sustainable development program enables the Department to connect activities across functional and business lines to support broader sustainable development objectives, in addition to meeting its obligations toward the Federal Sustainable Development Strategy and the United Nations 2030 Sustainable Development Goals.
+Justice Canada’s Sustainable Development Program enables the Department to connect activities across functional and business lines to support broader sustainable development objectives, in addition to meeting its obligations toward the Federal Sustainable Development Strategy and the United Nations 2030 Sustainable Development Goals.

 Alternative and Flexible Working Arrangements

-This initiative to promote broader adoption and integration of alternative and flexible work arrangements across Justice Canada contributes to both the Federal Sustainable Development Strategy (FSDS) and the UN 2030 Sustainable Development Goals (SDGs).
+This initiative to promote continued adoption and integration of alternative and flexible work arrangements across Justice Canada contributes to both the Federal Sustainable Development Strategy (FSDS) and the UN 2030 Sustainable Development Goals (SDGs).

 Why does it matter?

-In appropriate circumstances, flexible work arrangements enable employees to work safely and effectively in remote locations and/or on non-standard schedules.
-Work flexibility may contribute to the reduction of the quantity of pollutants released into the air as a result of employees commuting to a physical office each day, one of the goals of the FSDS as well as a contribution to SDG 11 (Sustainable Cities and Communities).
-On a broader scale, it can also facilitate efforts to create decent work and economic growth and reduce inequalities by opening new opportunities to those situated outside of urban centres, which contributes to both SDG 8 (Decent Work and Economic Growth) and SDG 10 (Reduced Inequalities).
+Work flexibility can also contribute to the reduction of the quantity of pollutants released into the air as a result of employees not commuting to a physical office each day, one of the goals of the FSDS as well as a contribution to SDG 11 (Sustainable Cities and Communities).

 What will it look like?